 Should I get a solid or inflatable SUP for river running?

 Advantages of a solid board include no inflation (it takes a long time to get the ~1 bar of pressure to make an inflatable really stiff!), and slightly more durability.
-When I was looking at boards, I knew I wanted an inflatable board for ease of transport, and in case I needed to roll the board up and put it in a raft on a multi-day trip.
+When I was looking at boards, I knew I wanted an inflatable board for ease of transport.
+I also wanted the ability to roll the board up and put it in a raft on a multi-day trip.

 What size of SUP should I get for river running?